4 Counselling Approaches Explained

 In comparing the different approaches in counselling, we see there are many similarities between some of the models, and we see some stark differences.

-We will explore the history and underlying philosophies of the models under comparison, and we will identify the key principles that differentiate each model.
+Explore the history and underlying philosophies of the models under comparison and identify the key principles that differentiate each model.

 Different Counselling approaches

-This question is asked a lot; just for the record, there are hundreds of differing types of talking therapy, but all of them find their roots in the three approaches we have looked at in this guide.
+This question is asked a lot.
+For the record, there are hundreds of different types of talking therapy, but all of them find their roots in the three approaches covered.

 It is a philosophical approach and so relies on the client being able to change their outlook on life and to value themselves.